tc39/proposal-temporal/docs/zoneddatetime.md

 **Parameters:**

-- `plainTime` (`Temporal.PlainTime` or plain object or string): The clock time that should replace the current clock time of `zonedDateTime`.
+- `plainTime` (optional `Temporal.PlainTime` or plain object or string): The clock time that should replace the current clock time of `zonedDateTime`.
   If omitted, the clock time of the result will be `00:00:00`.

 **Returns:** a new `Temporal.ZonedDateTime` object which replaces the clock time of `zonedDateTime` with the clock time represented by `plainTime`.